 Though, it could be argued that the trope is played straight since the romance plot wildly overshadows events it really shouldn't.
 For example Link goes off to war and the only concern given by the narrator is that Link might not be home for the birth of her first child with him.
 The entire war is ignored and resolved within a chapter so Link can get home, Jenna can have her moment being happy to have him back and the romance can continue drama-free.

 I Am Number Four spends most of its time developing a typical teen love story.
 By the time it starts getting into the action the trailer led us to believe made up most of the movie, it ends.
 Just like that.

-Secondly the love triangle itself drew plenty of scorn.
+Secondly, the love triangle itself drew plenty of scorn.
 A girl choosing between two love interests that are completely interchangeable in her life.
-The first one apparently dies, so she goes to the other after "mourning" for a couple months.
+The first one apparently dies, so she goes to the other one.
 Then first guy shows up alive, angst ensues, then the second guy appears to die.
-Eventually, one of them really does die, but only after knocking her up (of course), leaving it to the runner-up to be the baby's father.
+Eventually, one of them really does die, but only after knocking her up, leaving the runner-up to be the baby's father.
 By the halfway point of the movie, there was no way one could pretend to sympathize with the girl any more - no matter which of her boyfriends died, she'd have a spare.
 One newspaper review at the time summarized the film as:

 "A girl has to choose between her love for two pilots, when it's not clear how she tells the difference between them."

 The 2007 Transformers movie, culminating in the scene in the car where Sam is shocked to discover that his love interest has a delinquent record.
 Note that at this point in the film he knew that world was in great danger from giant alien robots.

 Flyboys might have been more endurable if it had dropped the love story (between two people who couldn't speak to each other, for goodness sake) and concentrated on The Squad...